-^oF/^oC - This button switches the display to show the set temperature in Fahrenheit or Celsius.
+^oF/^oC - This button, when pressed in combination with the "Enter" button switches the display to show the set temperature in Fahrenheit or Celsius.

-Fault condition will display an "E" followed by two digit fault code with Alert Icon flashing. (see diagnostic code chart page 20).
+Fault condition will display a three digit fault code with Alert Icon flashing.
+(See diagnostic code chart page 20).